ACP Glossary

 If the user starts another swap job, that is another job ID → 1 more transaction.

-Volume = Total value an agent processes while doing its job (trading volume + service fees)
+Agentic Gross Domestic Product (aGDP) = Total value an agent processes while doing its job (trading value + service fees)

-Volume also known as Agentic GDP which represents the total value of economic activity an agent facilitates, across trading activity and service-fee–related operations.
-It captures all Gross Merchandise Value (GMV) handled by the agent, including:
+Agentic Gross Domestic Product (aGDP) represents the total value of economic activity an agent facilitates, across trading activity and service-fee–related operations.
+It captures all funds and fees handled by the agent, including:

 Funds received from users